SRDF, WDM Spell Disaster Recovery for EMC Corporation

 The solution: a Wavelength Division Multiplexing (WDM) system from ADVA Optical Networking.

-Before SRDF emerged in 1994, information-centric enterprises could choose from among a wide range of one strategy for recovery from data-center disasters.
+Before SRDF emerged in 1994, information-centric enterprises had one basic strategy for recovery from data center disasters.
 IS departments dubbed it "The Race to Sunrise," and here is how it typically went:

 If things went as smoothly as could be hoped, application processing resumed a whopping 18 hours after the data-center disaster.
 Data was at least 30 hours old.

-Two trends drove the demand for (and eventual emergence of) solutions such as EMC SRDF.
+Two trends drove the demand for solutions.
 First, the old method of disaster recovery became unfeasible as commerce became more global in nature and the business day expanded across time zones; windows for data backups effectively evaporated.
-Second, enterprises became more and more dependent on data; no longer could they let revenue -- now reaching millions of dollars per hour -- be jeopardized by the threat of a disaster eliminating a data center.
+Second, enterprises became more and more dependent on data; no longer could they let revenue – now reaching millions of dollars per hour – be jeopardized by the threat of a disaster eliminating a data center.

 The dated practices became obsolete.
 Sophisticated strategies emerged.